bootdotdev/blog/content/golang/announcing-go-tinytime-go-tinydates-sister-package.md

 categories:
   - "golang"
   - "open-source"
+images:
+  - /img/everyday-myths-time.jpeg
 ---

 [time.Time](https://golang.org/pkg/time/#Time) is the perfect choice for [handling times in Go](https://qvault.io/golang/golang-date-time/) in most cases, it even comes in the standard library!
 The problem is that the `time.Time{}` struct uses more than **24 bytes** of memory under most conditions.
-[Go-TinyTime](https://github.com/lane-c-wagner/go-tinytime) solves this problem by restricting the available dates to the range between 1970 - 2106, and only supporting UTC timezones.
+[Go-TinyTime](https://github.com/wagslane/go-tinytime) solves this problem by restricting the available dates to the range between 1970 - 2106, and only supporting UTC timezones.
 This brings data usage down to just **4 bytes** of memory.

-[Go-TinyDate](https://github.com/lane-c-wagner/go-tinydate) is its sister package that allows for a much larger date range but doesn't get more than **day** precision.
+[Go-TinyDate](https://github.com/wagslane/go-tinydate) is its sister package that allows for a much larger date range but doesn't get more than **day** precision.
 Between **time.Time**, **go-tinydate**, and **go-tinytime** all of our time problems can be solved using the same API.

 Don't forget to ⭐ the GitHub: [https://github.com/wagslane/go-tinytime](https://github.com/wagslane/go-tinytime)